afoeder/adrians-cooking/Writerside/topics/recipes/kenjis-streamlined-meatloaf.md

 ## Introduction and source notes

-I've found this recipe on [YouTube](https://youtu.be/qws7VGet1A4).
+I’ve found this recipe on [YouTube](https://youtu.be/qws7VGet1A4).
 These are my notes following along.

 ## Directions